 Consider backing up all or some of your photos before you delete them.

-You can now go through all photos and select the ones you want to delete.
+To free up space on iPhone, you can now go through all photos and select the ones you want to delete.

 💡 Scale photos in the interface using a slider in the bottom-left corner.